 Ebeltoft, with pretty old houses and cobbled streets, is a small town well worth a visit.
 Here, you can go on board one of the world’s biggest wooden ships and the world’s last screw-propelled frigate, Fregate Jylland.
 You can catch ferries to Sealand from Ebeltoft and there are crossings to Sweden and the island of Anholt from Grenaa, another East Jutland harbour town.
 At the Kattegat Centre in Grenaa, you can see tropical sharks and many other interesting species of fish.

 East Jutland offers lots of other great towns for you to visit, including many nestled along Denmark’s deep fjords, such as Hobro, Randers, Horsens and Vejle.
 Stop off at the old fortress city of Fredericia, with a beautiful location on the Little Belt coast.
+Or sail with Hjejlen, the world's oldest original coal-fired paddle steamer still in operation, from the charming town of Silkeborg.

 And don’t forget Billund, west of Vejle, home to one of Denmark’s biggest attraction, the original LEGOLAND®, which has been wowing visitors since 1968.
 Famous not least for its giant replicas of towns and sights around the world.